-- Do I understand the performance behavior of my code? - Does the performance behave in accordance with a model I have made? - What is the optimal performance for my code on a given machine?
-High Performance Computing == Computing at a bettlepeck - High Performance Computing == Computing at a bottleneck - Can I change my code so that the "optimal performance" gets higher?
+- Do I understand the performance behavior of my code? - Does the performance behave in accordance with a model I have made? - What is the optimal performance for my code on a given machine? - High Performance Computing == Computing at a bottleneck - Can I change my code so that the "optimal performance" gets higher?
 Circumventing/ameliorating the impact of the bottleneck - My model yields wrong predictions what's wrong? - This is the good case, because you learn something - Performance monitoring / microbenchmarking may help clear up the situation